johnkerl/minecurser/README.md

-ms.c:  A Minesweeper clone with a character interface.
+`ms.c`:  A Minesweeper clone with a character interface.
 Uses vi keystrokes (e.g. h, j, k, l) to move around the screen (using curses), so you know it's got to be wonderful.
 A simple lark project.